Entertainment

 In Zimbabwe, a tourist gave him a Colorado Rockies shirt.
 It became his favorite, but he had no idea what Colorado was.

 He also saw an advertisement for a chainsaw carving competition in Craig, Colorado.
+He decided to enter it without ever picking up a chainsaw.

-“But I remember I never saw a chainsaw in my life”, he said.
+“But I remember I never saw a chainsaw in my life,” he said.

-These days, he’ll get commissioned to someone’s house to carve a tree, but most days he’s here on the side of the road, just about a half mile from the Flatirons Vista Trailhead.
+These days, Love will get commissioned to someone’s house to carve a tree, but most days, he’s here on the side of the road, just about a half mile from the Flatirons Vista Trailhead.
+If you stop, you’ll see the beauty behind the bark.